project-codeflare/appwrapper/site/_pages/arch-controller.md

     class s succeeded
 ```

-The state diagram above depicts the transitions between the Phases of an AppWrapper.
-These states are augmented by two orthogonal conditions:
+The state diagram above depicts the transitions between the Phases of
+an AppWrapper.
+A label on an edge indicates the state change that will
+trigger that transition.
+For example, if an AppWrapper is in the
+Suspended Phase and `spec.suspend` becomes False then the Framework Controller
+will transition the AppWrapper to the Resuming Phase.

+These states are augmented by two orthogonal Conditions:
    + **QuotaReserved** indicates whether the AppWrapper is considered Active by Kueue.
    + **ResourcesDeployed** indicates whether wrapped resources may exist on the cluster.